wing0night/liquid_handler/readme.md

 ## intro

-The repo of the QT program for the software part of my graduate design
+The repo for the QT program, the software part of my graduate design

 ### hardware